Talking About Civic Engagement Matters.

 Be aware of key dates for Election Day

-- After the 19th, students will need to register to vote in person WITH proof of residency at a Secretary of State branch or with the local clerk.
+- After October 24, students need to register to vote in person WITH proof of residency at a Secretary of State branch or with the local clerk.

 - Additional voter information available at govote.umich.edu